reframejs/reframe/docs/overview.template.md

 Reframe greatly cares about flexibility.
 It is (to our knowledge) the most flexible web framework out there.
-We would even argue that Reframe is more flexible than gluying do-one-thing-do-it-well libraries yourself.
+We would actually argue that Reframe is more flexible than gluying do-one-thing-do-it-well libraries yourself.

 Reframe's flexibility is based on three pillars: